Gross value added: Advantages

+Disadvantages

+The only disadvantage of the gross value added is that the comparison over time is difficult.

 Conclusion

 Over-simplistically, GVA is the grand total of all revenues, from final sales and (net) subsidies, which are incomes into businesses.
 Those incomes are then used to cover expenses (wages & salaries, dividends), savings (profits, depreciation), and (indirect) taxes.

 GVA is sector specific, and GDP is calculated by summation of GVA of all sectors of economy with taxes added and subsidies are deducted.